 As noted above, the Village of Oak Park CDBG allocation for PY 2019 is \$1,633,190.
-The Village will be adding \$34,330 in prior year, returned funds for a total PY 2019 CDBG amount of \$1,667,520.
+The Village will be adding \$34,330 in prior year, returned funds (funds that were previously returned by grant subrecipients because the entire allocation was not needed) for a total PY 2019 CDBG amount of \$1,667,520.
 Federal funding will leverage private, state and local funds by enabling the Village of Oak Park to serve those with the greatest need at the highest capacity.